-Figure 3.38: Installation Completed
+Figure 3.24: Deployment completed

 After rebooting, the system starts and presents a login prompt.
 After logging in as root using the password that was set during the installation procedure, the system is ready to be configured.
-If express installation mode was chosen earlier as the install method, then the password is preset to system.

-3.3.25 Licensing And Further Configuration
+3.3.20 Licensing And Further Configuration